Stav42/SRGE_acc/README.md

 To look at these results through various angle and zoom, open up .fig files in 'granular_ellipsoid/' in MATLAB.

+The marker in the plots shown are representative of the grains but don't follow the size distribution of the grains.

+The radii and coordinates of the grains are computed using the function 'growbubbles.m' which returns radii for the points and ensures that no spheres are overlapping.

+The radii and coordinates of 20000 such points are stored in two files - 'pts.txt' and 'pts.mat'.

 ## Lammps